ExploreMapCompareBlogSign in

 Amargosa Creek Middle: The scores are below where anyone wants them.
 Here's what they don't tell you.

-Amargosa Creek posts low test scores — and scores are climbing 6.2pp from grade 6 to grade 8.
+Amargosa Creek posts low test scores — and grade 8 tests above grade 6 here this year, by 6.2pp.
 If this is your zoned school, the numbers below are where to start a conversation, not where to end one.

 Scope Score